 Why parents make a difference

-Parents are one of the biggest influences on a child’s attitude to alcohol.
+Parents are one of the biggest influences on a child’s attitude

 You may feel you can’t make a difference, faced with the influence of their friends, the alcohol marketing messages they hear and the Irish ‘drinking’ culture, but children and teens need our protection when it comes to alcohol.